jneeven/pybash/README.md

 ```

 ## Installation
-Simply run `pip install pybashrc`, and then run `pybash-configure` once to set up the bash alias files etc. After that, you're ready to go!
+Simply run `pip install pybashrc`, and then run `pybash-configure` once to set up the bash/zsh alias files etc. After that, you're ready to go!
 Any time you update your `.pybashrc.py`, your shell functions will also be updated (note that you'll need to restart the shell for a new alias to become available).
 If you forget which functions are available or what their usage is, simply run `pybash` to get an overview.

 ## Click functions
 `pybashrc` also supports [click functions](https://click.palletsprojects.com/en/7.x/):